Repository Summary

 README

-The ROS2 image transport supports encoding/decoding with the FFMpeg library, for example encoding h264 and h265 or HEVC, using Nvidia or other hardware acceleration when available.
-This package is a complete rewrite of an older ROS1 ffmpeg_image_transport package.
+This ROS2 image transport plugin supports encoding/decoding with the FFMpeg library, for example encoding h264 and h265 or HEVC, using Nvidia or other hardware acceleration when available.

 The publisher plugin of the transport produces ffmpeg image transport messages.
 These are raw, encoded packets that are then transmitted and decoded by the subscriber plugin of the transport.
 The transport library contains both the publisher(encoder) and subscriber(decoder) plugin and therefore must be installed on both sides to be useful.